As a roller derby referee, I’m serious about my skates. So when I’m at Square Cat Skates, I’m there as a customer.

 (Building up our list of potential targets is an ongoing process, so it should be happening throughout all these steps, for every campaign.)

 Step 3: Send

 Next up is sending out our messages.
 Lots of email marketing providers allow you to import lists and offer useful metrics, but smaller and one-off outreach campaigns can be just as effective with a simple Gmail account.

 Step 4: Track

-Once I’ve sent my message out to my target audience, I’ll track not only the basic email metrics, like open rate and resulting click traffic, but also who responded and how.
+Once we’ve sent our message out to our audience, we’ll track not only the basic metrics like open rate and resulting click traffic but also who responded and how.

 Are they on board, on the fence or uninterested?
 If they’re on board, follow up until that link is in place!
 If someone wasn’t interested in this particular message, might they be interested in something else related to Square Cat Skates’ business?